Visualizing ranking data is one of the strategies you can use to make your data stories persuasive.

 Why?

-So, what is a 4-Point Likert Scale Chart?
+So, what is a 4-point Likert Scale Chart?

-It’s basically a ‘forced’ Likert scale.
+It’s a ‘forced’ Likert scale.
 The reason it is named as such is that the user is forced to form an opinion.
 There is no safe ‘neutral’ option.

-Excel does not natively support a 4-Point Likert Scale Chart.
+Excel does not natively support a 4-point Likert Scale Chart.

 So, what’s the solution?